aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Learning objectives

 1. Reading and writing files.
-2. Getting used to asynchronous functions and callbacks.
+1. Getting used to asynchronous functions and callbacks.
-3. A first try at writing tests for async functions.
+1. A first try at writing tests for async functions.

 ## Getting started

-By now you should be getting used to setting up Node programs.
-Here's a reminder in case you need it:

 1. Clone this repo and create a new branch for you or your pair.
-2. Create an npm `package.json` file using `npm init`.
-3. Install `nodemon`, and `jest` as dev dependencies (use `-D`).
-4. Write a couple of scripts in your `package.json`:
-  - one that starts the program
-  - one that runs all the tests
-5. Create a `tests` directory.
-6. Write a simple initial test that proves the tests run ok.

-You'll see we've included a data directory with some text files in it.
-You'll need those in a bit.
+1. Create an `index.js` file so you can run your program with `node index`.

 ## MVP